 Successful forex trading is made possible due to leverage.
+Leverage makes it possible for forex traders to open much bigger positions than they can afford on paper.
 Once you are able to hone your skills, you may be able to trade forex full time.

 There are many reasons why you should learn to trade.
 The best forex trading strategies will empower you to earn a considerable amount of money over time.
 This doesn’t mean there aren’t disadvantages to Forex trading.
 There are pros and cons of trading forex that you need to factor in.
 If you want to have a good starting experience, you need to have a 360-degree view of the FX market.